godfrey-creat/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files and parent directory and /boot directory
+List all files in the current directory and parent directory and /boot directory